Rules and Regulations 44th International Film Festival Rotterdam

 Submission to the Festival is open to feature films, creative documentaries, experimental films, short films and innovative visual productions for digital media completed after 1 January 2013.
 Student films (with the exception of post-graduate works) are excluded from submission to the festival.

 The Festival gives priority to world and international premieres; films that have already been shown in The Netherlands are not admitted.
 Films previously submitted to the Festival and not selected will not be reconsidered for the 2014 Festival.

 The following entry fees are applicable to submitted films:

 feature films (films >= 60'') Euros forty-five

-The 2014 International Film Festival Rotterdam will include, but will not be limited to, the following programme sections: Hivos Tiger Awards Competition, Tiger Awards Competition for Short Films, Bright Future, Spectrum and Signals.
+The 2015 International Film Festival Rotterdam will include, but will not be limited to, the following programme sections: Hivos Tiger Awards Competition, Tiger Awards Competition for Short Films, Bright Future, Spectrum, Signals and Limelight.
 Selected films will be placed in the appropriate section by the Festival Programme Committee.